paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2009-07-20T16:40:55+01:00
   url: http://flyosity.com
   content: |
-    Every one of these icons is a rip-off of my friend Rogie King's icons at Komodo Media: <http://www.komodomedia.com/blog/2009/06/social-network-icon-pack/>
+    Every one of these icons is a rip-off of my friend Rogie King’s icons at Komodo Media: <http://www.komodomedia.com/blog/2009/06/social-network-icon-pack/>

     Why would you do this?